The Andromeda Breakthrough, broadcast by the BBC, June to August 1962

 Even before filming had finished on A for Andromeda, Fred Hoyle was working on a follow up, sending his initial ideas in June 1961 to John Elliot, who then worked them up into an outline of a six part series.
-Initially the BBC hierarchy was not at all impressed by Hoyle’s storyline, which Donald Wilson, Head of the Script Department, described as “an intellectual exercise in cops and robbers” rather than “a new and exciting science-fiction basis for a seria.l” However, after Elliot came up with a new storyline, and convinced by the high ratings of the first series, the BBC agreed in January 1962 to proceed with the sequel, which they wanted to air before the summer was out with Elliot and John Knight directing.
+Initially the BBC hierarchy was not at all impressed by Hoyle’s storyline, which Donald Wilson, Head of the Script Department, described as “an intellectual exercise in cops and robbers” rather than “a new and exciting science-fiction basis for a serial.”
+However, after Elliot came up with a new storyline, and convinced by the high ratings of the first series, in January 1962 Wilson gave the green light to a the sequel, which they wanted to air before the summer was out with Elliot and John Knight directing.

 Andre (Susan Hampshire)

 The sequel (now entitled The Andromeda Breakthrough) picks up exactly where the first series had left off.
-Returning to the cave Fleming discovers that Andre has not, as they thought, been drowned, but was sucked underwater into another pool in the cave complex, and is still alive, though badly injured.
+Returning to the cave Fleming discovers that Andre has not, as they had thought, been drowned, but had been sucked underwater into another pool in the cave complex, and is still alive, though badly injured in her hands .
 He flees with her in a boat and they take refuge on a small island with Adrian Breen, a writer and former CND supporter, who handily has a gun about the place.
-Andre remembers nothing of the computer.
-Fleming secretly meets Madeleine Dawnay at an airport and gets the healing enzyme from her to cure Andre’s burne dhands
+Andre is distant and remembers nothing of the computer.
+Fleming secretly meets Madeleine Dawnay at an airport and gets the healing enzyme from her to cure Andre’s burnt hands

 With the computer gone Dawnay goes to the Embassy of Azaran (a small Republic situated supposedly somewhere between Turkey and Iran), to see the Ambassador, Colonel Salim, who has asked her to work for his country on environmental projects.
-At the Embassy she is drugged and reveals Fleming and Andre’s location.
-Kaufman sends an armed team is sent to kidnap them, but Breen and Fleming fight them off, killing several.
+Salim is in touch with Intel through Kaufman and knows anbout the Thorness computer.
+At the Embassy Dawnay is drugged and reveals Fleming and Andre’s location.
+Salim informs Kaufman who sends an armed team is sent to kidnap them, but Breen and Fleming fight them off, killing several.
 The British military arrive and take Andre and Fleming to London.
 Held in a supposedly safe house, they are then kidnapped at gunpoint by Kaufman and flown to Azaran.

-Salim and Mlle Gamboule from Intel (played by Swiss actress Claude Farell as the epitome of a svelte, chic French woman) reveal that they have built a second indentical computer in Azaran – using the plans stolen by Bridger -, but it is not working.
-Fleming is loath to help them, telling them to destroy it, but when Andre goes to the computer it starts to work, and she comes alive as before.
+Salim and Mlle Gamboule from Intel (played by Swiss actress Claude Farell as the epitome of a svelte, chic French woman) reveal that they have built a second identical computer in Azaran – using the plans stolen by Bridger – but it is not working.
+Fleming is appalled, telling them to destroy it, but when Andre goes to the computer it starts to work, and she comes alive as before.
 “It speaks to me,” she cries.
-Andre reveals that she has seen the message and intends to save human civilisation before it destroys itself in a war in 150 years time and will take a thousand years to recover before the cycle repeats itself “unless something better happens”.
-Fleming objects: “...the world must be free to make its own mistakes, or save itself“, but Andre replies: “I have chosen.
-It has already started“.

 Mlle Gamboule (Claude Farell)

 The last three episodes interweave storylines about science, knowledge, the environment and the future of humanity.
-These include Andre’s attempt to use Intel and its power in Azaran for her own ends to protect the computer, recruiting Mlle Gamboule to her side by showing her the message in the computer; Fleming and Dawnay’s realisation that the computer placed a harmful bacteria in the sea at Thorness a year ago which is now sucking the nitrogen out of the atmosphere and creating worldwide storms; the ebbing of life from Andre who is dying from a fault in her metabolism; and finally an internal political battle in Azaran with Salim attempting to overthrow the President in a coup.
+These include Andre’s attempt to use Intel and its power in Azaran to protect the computer and its message, recruiting Gamboule to her side by showing her the message in the computer; Fleming and Dawnay’s realisation that the computer placed a harmful bacteria in the sea at Thorness a year ago which is now sucking the nitrogen out of the atmosphere, creating worldwide storms and in time dooming humanity; the ebbing of life from Andre who is dying from a fault in her metabolism; and finally an internal political battle in Azaran with Salim attempting to overthrow the President in a coup.

 As life flows back into Andre, so it also flows back into the land as Spring comes to Azaran (cue shots of blossom and flowers).
 The couple put a tape in the computer which, when activated the next day, will wipe its memory completely.
 As night falls Andre and Fleming drive to an ancient temple in the hills and look at the stars in the night sky, includng the far distant Andromeda Galaxy.
 Fleming changes his mind: they will use the computer for the good of humanity: “The new Renaissance starts in about an hour,” he tells Andre as they race off in their car back to the computer centre.